Basil is a key ingredient in many recipes, but the different varieties will have completely different flavours.

 Whether you are using Sweet or Genovese variety, or any of the other varieties.

-Preparation of all the varieties will be similar, with the video showing how to get the maximum flavour results.
+Preparation of all the varieties will be similar, with the video shows how to use it in a recipe.

 How to start